AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/legacy-resource-planning-vs-planning.md

 ## Access the Legacy Resource Planning and the Planning areas

-1. (Conditional) In `Adobe Workfront Classic`, go to the `People` area in the Global Navigation Bar.
+1. (Conditional) In Adobe Workfront Classic, go to the `People` area in the Global Navigation Bar.
 1. (Recommended) Select the  `Planning` tab for configuring the current resource planning&nbsp;tools.

    Or

    Select the `Legacy Resource Planning` tab for configuring the legacy resource planning&nbsp;tools.

-   This is only possible when using `Adobe Workfront Classic`.
+   This is only possible when using Adobe Workfront Classic.

    You might not have access to this functionality because it is supported by Flash, which has been deprecated in most environments.